buildspace/buildspace-projects/README.md

 It's simple!
 Fork this repo, make your changes and then submit a PR!
 All of our lessons are written in markdown and are pulled *DIRECTLY* from this repo.
 Once we approve your changes and merge it in, the changes will be live on [_buildspace](https://app.buildspace.so) for the world to see 👀.

+## 🤔 Why take this course on _buildspace?
+You have access to all the this content right here in GitHub!
+Whats the point with signing up with [_buildspace](https://buildspace.so)?

+   ### **Hack With Others And The _buildspace Team**
+   You and thousands of other devs are in this together.
+When you sign up for a project, you are placed in a group of devs who are there to help you succeed!
+Check out our [Discord](https://discord.gg/CFuBU7RJ42) to see what all the hype is about!

+   ### **Co-Working Sessions**
+   Get access to multiple sessions of collabortive coding!
+Here you will be able to ask questions directly to the instructor and others in your cohort!
+All while hacking along to epic Lo-Fi Tunes.

+   ### **Complete A Project.
+Get A NFT.**
+   Thats right.
+Be one of the first 100 people to complete your [_buildspace](https://buildspace.so) project and claim your very own, custom NFT 🤘.

 ## ❗️FAQ

 ### **Can't Contribute?
 No Wories!**